-Retention: UC Berkeley Kaltura Service reserves the right to delete media over six years old and/or not associated with an active CalNet ID.
-Please download and save any needed files before graduating from the university or before your last day of employment.
-Depending on your account type (staff, student, etc.), you get a small grace period (link is external)before your CalNet ID becomes inactive.
+Retention: Videos that are not played in over 4 years will be deleted.
+In addition, UC Berkeley Kaltura Service reserves the right to delete media over six years old and/or media not associated with an active CalNet ID.
+Please download and save any needed files before they are deleted, or before you graduate from the university or before your last day of employment.
+(Depending on your affiliation, you get a small grace period (link is external)before your CalNet ID becomes inactive.)

 File Upload Limit: Kaltura does not impose a file upload limit; however, many browsers restrict file uploads above 4GB.